dgtony/gcache/README.md

 ### REST API

 GCache provides REST API as a standard server access interface.
-Swagger-powered API specification could be found [here](docs/rest_api.html).
+Swagger-powered API specification could be found in file `docs/rest_api.html`.

 ### Native clients

-At the moment the only existing native client is *gclient*: thin library written in Go.
+At the moment the only existing native client is *gclient* – thin library written in Go.
 More information about library and usage examples could be found in the project [repository](https://github.com/dgtony/gclient).

 ### TODO